Eighth Creative Union of MEPhI: Traditions

 They are small creative ECU teams which used to go on tour to remote areas of the country in the Soviet times.
 The first propaganda team went to Naberezhnye Chelny in 1974 when Kamaz was being erected.
-The team members showed sketches, declared poems and sang hiking songs for the construction site workers.
-Afterwards, there had been a series of trips to different border military districts with concerts conducted for border patrol soldiers with the following agitation for entering the institute.
 The final trip of that sort was made in July 1989.
-We hope to breath a new life to that tradition.

 MEPhI Club of the Funny and Inventive People.

-It is an integral part of the ECU which was finally formed at the end of the 1990s.
+It is a part of the ECU which was finally formed at the end of the 1990s.
 V. Shambarov remembers that "In 1969 when the ECU was established there were several groups of the guys.
 One group which included Kolya Artem’ev and Nina Gulova wanted to establish a theatre.
 The guys from the other group headed by Khutsiev wanted to take part in Club of the Funny and Inventive People (KVN) competition.
 As they had come to an agreement they established something in between, a theatre of KVN style."